© Stirring Trouble Internationally Google+ Xi JinPig li Keqiang.

 A major barrier is that every region wants to retain its steel making capacity.
 Prices for water and energy are artificially low.
 This means they are wasted.

-The amount of energy per unit of output in hina is over double that of the United States.
+The amount of energy per unit of output in China is over double that of the United States.
 Room for improvement.
 China is facing a water shortage.
 It should cost more but this would affect the poorest most.
 So this hot potato has been left alone.

 Much effort has gone into caring for the environment but the improvement has been limited.
 And then there is corruption.